How to become Web Developer: Web Development Guide

 1. Web Development 101: The Basics

 So, what is web development all about?
-Simply put, the web development definition is the process of building and maintaining websites and web applications.
+Simply put, web development means building and taking care of websites and web apps.
+It’s the work that makes a site run, look good, and stay updated.
 It’s what makes a website look good, function properly, and run seamlessly.

 To sum it up, what web development does is essentially build the internet.
 It’s a blend of logic and creativity that brings digital ideas to life.